 Welcome to Foundation

-Mrs Stone is the class teacher in the Ducklings and Mrs Jones is the class teacher in the Chicks.
+Mrs Stone is the class teacher (and keyworker) for the Ducklings and Mrs Williams is the teacher (and keyworker) for the Chicks class.

-A reading book will be sent home along with a reading record for parents to complete.
+A sharing book will be sent home along with a reading record for parents to complete.

 Children are expected to read at least 4 times each week.
-Anyone who reads at least 4 times during the week will receive a special sticker.
+Anyone who takes part in a reading activity 4 times during the week will receive a special sticker.
 Children who receive a sticker each week for the whole term will receive a certificate at the end of term .

 Homework will be sent home on a Tuesday to be completed and handed back in on the following Monday.
 These will be challenges to keep you all busy at home.
 Please support us with these tasks to help your child extend their learning.

-(All dates are subject to change - please keep checking this page for updates)
+(All dates are subject to change - please keep checking this page for the latest information)

-Please remember to send them in - we are creating a weekly display in our classrooms that show all of our amazing learning!
+Please remember to send them in - we will be creating a display in our classrooms that show all of our amazing learning!

 Please ensure children bring a jumper and a coat to school every day.
 We are learning outside daily and suitable clothing is essential.
 Everyone needs to have Wellington Boots in school every day.